 - Get enough sleep.
 A lack of sleep can exacerbate anxious thoughts and feelings, so try to get seven to nine hours of quality sleep a night.

 - Be smart about caffeine and alcohol.
 If you struggle with anxiety, you may want to consider reducing your caffeine intake or cutting it out completely.
-Same with alcohol, which can make anxiety worse.
+The same is true with alcohol, which can make anxiety worse.

 - Train your brain to stay calm.
 Worry is a mental habit that must be broken.
 Strategies such as creating a worry period, challenging anxious thoughts, and learning to accept uncertainty can significantly reduce anxiety and fear.